jnsougata/disfix/README.md

                 SlashPermission.for_role(921001978916642856, allow=False),
             ],
         ),
         guild_id=None,  # None means it will be available globally
         # add guild id to restrict the command to certain guild
     )
     # you can use ctx to get the arguments, the message, the channel, etc.
-    async def command(self, ctx: extslash.ApplicationContext):
+    async def command(self, ctx: extslash.Context):
         await ctx.send_response(f'{ctx.options[0].value}')

     @extslash.Cog.listener
-    async def on_command_error(self, ctx: extslash.ApplicationContext, error):
+    async def on_command_error(self, ctx: extslash.Context, error):
         # this implements the global error handler for slash commands only
         # you can use ctx to get the arguments, the message, the channel, etc.
         # you can use error to get the error